From Seed to Stoned - Your Way!

 Since you're required to grow indoors, lighting becomes your plants sun.

-• When it's time to flower, switch to a 12/12 cycle.
+• Flowering stage, switch to a 12/12 cycle.

-• Place lights at the correct distance from the canopy to avoid light burn, and adjust them as plants grow.
+• Place lights at the correct distance from the to avoid light burn, and adjust them as plants grow.

 train & prune for bigger & better